rubizza-camp/summer-2019/3582/2/README.md

 ## How to use bot

-- Bot's username is @heather_bot
 - Start conversation via typing /start(if you are already registered you can type /checkin)
 - First time, after typing /start, you should give him you rubizza_id(e.g. 3582)
 - Then you can type /checkin and strictly following instructions

-### *If bot wants you to send him photo, please don't send him your music instead, it's simple bot and does'nt validate data, you send.*